-- Energy storage systems in charging/pumping mode may be dispatched to 0 MW to reduce effective load on the system.
-(Battery systems cannot be guaranteed to have MWh available to discharge in order to provide reserves, and thus will not be dispatched to provide reserves above 0 MW.) - Weekly Cycle Hydro Units These generators may be dispatched up to their maximum power output, as defined in Table 2-6, from their historical de-rated output in the base case after the first contingency. - Offline Fast Start36 Units These generators may be dispatched up to their maximum power output, as defined in Table 2-6, after the first contingency. - Energy storage systems that are discharging energy (for example, in a Summer Evening Peak case) may be reduced to below the output level specified in Section 2.3.8, with the amount of the reduction designated as reserves.
+• Energy storage systems in charging/pumping mode may be dispatched to 0 MW to reduce effective load on the system.
+(Battery systems cannot be guaranteed to have MWh available to discharge in order to provide reserves, and thus will not be dispatched to provide reserves above 0 MW.)

+- Weekly Cycle Hydro Units These generators may be dispatched up to their maximum power output, as defined in Table 2-6, from their historical de-rated output in the base case after the first contingency. - Offline Fast Start Units These generators may be dispatched up to their maximum power output, as defined in Table 2-6, after the first contingency. - Energy storage systems that are discharging energy (for example, in a Summer Evening Peak case) may be reduced to below the output level specified in Section 2.3.8, with the amount of the reduction designated as reserves. - Online Conventional Generators If weekly cycle hydro and offline fast start units do not provide 1,200 MW of reserves, then generators capable of ramping up after the first contingency will be assigned reserves equal to their 10 minute ramp capability.